ptsagkis/ol3_magnifying_control/README.md

         lineWidth   : 2,                   //@lineWidth {integer} default is 5. the width of lense outline strokeStyle : 'rgba(255,0,0,1)',   //@strokeStyle {stirng) default is 'rgba(255,0,0,1)'. red+green+blue+alpha chanel
-        layers      : [imagery]            //@layers {array} an array of ol.Layer. default is parent map existing layers });
+        layers      : [imagery]            //@layers {array} an array of ol.Layer. default is parent map existing layers synchMaps   : true                 //@synchMaps{boolean} Whether the layers exist on map should be synched with magn map.
+                                           //if layers supplied and this setted to true shall be setted to false
+        });